 The Environmental Protection Agency reports that 2.7 million tons of aluminum was landfilled in 2018, the last year for which data is available.
 If that aluminum were recycled it would save enough energy to power 378 billion hours of light from a 100-watt bulb, enough power to provide about 1,140 hours, or 47.5 days, of lighting a year for all 331.9 million Americans, as of 2021.

 Aluminum Foil Recycling Preparation

-- You want to make sure that aluminum foil is as clean as possible before recycling.
-While burns and holes won’t affect the recycling market, you’ll want to remove any food residue, such as meat, fat, or sauces, from the foil.
+- Make sure that the foil is as clean as possible.
+While burns and holes won’t affect the recyclability of the metal, you need to remove any food residue, such as meat, fat, or sauces, from the foil.
 A dirty piece of foil is not recyclable.

-- If foil is combined with other materials (such as in drink boxes, candy wrappers and yogurt tops) and can’t be separated, you’ll want to throw it away.
-Foil mixed with other materials is considered recycling contamination because it cannot be broken down into its component elements with current technology.
+- If foil is combined with other materials — such as in drink boxes, candy wrappers, and yogurt tops — and you can’t separate it, you’ll need to throw it away.
+Foil mixed with other materials, known as a composite, is considered recycling contamination because it cannot be broken down into its component elements with current technology.

 Frequent Aluminum Foil Recycling Questions

 Can I recycle aluminum foil in my curbside recycling program?

 While most recycling programs will accept aluminum cans in curbside bins, they may not accept aluminum foil curbside because the risks of contamination often makes it undesirable.
 Make sure you verify that your local program accepts aluminum foil curbside before you put it in your bin.